 by Barasa Oluru Protus, BE FORWARD Customer from Uganda

-While there are a number of local services offered from car exporters like BE FORWARD that can help you with shipping and forwarding, it is important to be able to calculate the total cost including taxes in order to plan ahead.
+When buying and importing cars from Japan to Uganda, it’s important to consider the costs of shipping and taxes and plan ahead to calculate the total cost.
 In this article, I give details about my personal experience importing a Japanese used car to Uganda through Kenya with BE FORWARD.

 When you begin the purchase process for your vehicle with BE FORWARD you are also given a room for negotiations, meaning that you have room to slightly lower the price if possible.
 Once you’re satisfied with the negotiations, a Proforma Invoice will be issued.
 You have to put in mind that any requested Proforma Invoice takes only 48 hrs to expire and when it expires, the invoice will be cancelled and the vehicle you’ve chosen will be returned to the stock list for another customer.